jigargosar/jigargosar.github.io/README.md

 ## ⚠️ Important

-**Publishing drafts:** When removing `draft: true`, remember to update the `date` field to the current date.
-The frontmatter date controls sorting and publication date, not the folder name.

-**Post images:** Images must match 3:1 aspect ratio (1200×400px recommended).
-Content at vertical edges may be cropped.
+Hero images of posts must match 3:1 aspect ratio (1200×400px recommended).

-## 🔧 Development Notes

-### Multi-Location Updates
+    - otherwise content at edges may be cropped.

+## Multi-Location Update Reference

-Regarding theme related constants in following two files must be in sync.
+Regarding theme related constants in following two files must be in sync:
 - `src/styles/accent-themes.css` and `src/config.ts`
 - theme names and colors are duplicated from css to config file.

+When removing `draft: true` from posts:
+    - we need to remember to update the `date` field to the current date.
+    - otherwise the post will seem that it was published in the past.
+    - FYI: sorting and publication is derived from frontmatter, not from the folder/file name prefix.